Table of Contents

 Most organisations will encounter a time when they need to tender for a specific contract – it may be to expand and grow, or it may be to continue working with a certain supplier as the incumbent.
 In both the public and private sector, tendering is the most common way of securing work.

-Above all, tendering is a competition, and the most advantageous tender (MAT) bidder will be selected through the tendering process to work with the buyer on the contract.
-Our team of bid and tender writing experts at Executive Compass have worked with thousands of companies tendering for contracts, and provide our top tips for how to win tender contracts.
+Above all, tendering is a competition, and the most advantageous tender (MAT) bidder effectively wins the contract and will be selected through the tendering process to work with the buyer on the contract.
+Our team of bid and tender writing experts at Executive Compass has worked with thousands of companies tendering for contracts and pursuing public sector tendering.
+We provide our top tips for how to win tender contracts.

 1. Review your chances of success

-Drawing upon our experience of why companies don’t secure contracts, the first place to start in the tender process is with identifying the correct tender opportunity.
+Drawing upon our experience of why companies don’t secure contracts and may be unsuccessful, the first place to start in the tender process is with identifying the correct tender opportunity.
 But before diving straight into writing your tender, you must undertake a thorough review of the tender opportunity, to determine your chances of success.
 This is commonly known as the ‘bid/no-bid’ decision.

-At this stage you can evaluate your likely competitors, analyse the specification and the buyer’s strategic aims, and review your company’s experience and differentiators, to determine if it is a good contract for your organisation.
+At this stage, you can evaluate your likely competitors, analyse the specification and the buyer’s strategic aims, and review your company’s experience and differentiators, to determine if it is a good contract for your organisation.
 For example, meeting the mandatory minimum criteria such as a financial threshold, or holding the correct accreditations – if not, the tender opportunity may be a non-starter.
+The public sector are generally risk averse, and it is important to remember they want to see a bidding organisation meeting all criteria and maintaining a good track record, so bear that in mind when undertaking your assessment.

 Alternatively, if you do meet the mandatory minimum criteria, but feel you do not have the experience, resource or skills to win the tender, it may have to be a ‘no bid’.
 Be realistic in your analysis and decision-making, as this can save valuable time that could be used to improve more competitive submissions.

-Taking a more strategic approach to bidding will improve your chances of success and be a better allocation of both time and resources.
+Taking a more strategic approach to bidding will improve your success rate and be a better allocation of both time and resources.

 2. Tender writing and planning